dptech-corp/Uni-Dock/unidock/README.md

           sudo apt install libboost-system-dev libboost-thread-dev libboost-serialization-dev libboost-filesystem-dev libboost-program-options-dev libboost-timer-dev
           ```

-          Alternatively, use FetchContent to build Boost from source by adding `-D FETCH_BOOST=ON` when generating (see the step 3).
+          Alternatively, download Boost from source by adding `-D FETCH_BOOST=ON` when compiling (see step 3).

           If the above methods don't satisify, install from [boost source codes](https://www.boost.org/users/download/) or from [anaconda](https://anaconda.org/anaconda/libboost) with `conda install -c anaconda libboost`.